BrandonMok/BrandonMok/README.md

-👋 Hello, I'm Brandon!
+👋 Hi, I'm Brandon!

-I'm a Full Stack Developer that specializes in web based technologies, but have also branched out and worked in a diverse set of other areas.
+I'm a full-stack developer specializing in web based technologies.
+I have a diverse professional skillset in areas consisting of CMSs (Drupal & WordPress) and CRMs (Salesforce) while also having curiosity in learning other technologies like frameworks.
-Most of my professional experience comes from working with Content Management Systems (CMS) particularly Drupal while also having focused on custom development for CRMs like Salesforce.